Frequently Asked Questions

 If Prince Charles had become King during their marriage then she would have been his consort with the title Queen Diana.
 They divorced in 1996 and she died in a car crash in Paris on 31st August 1997.
 Although popularly known as 'Princess Diana' this was not her title - because she became a princess by marrying Prince Charles her title was Princess Charles Philip Arthur George, Princess of Wales, or more simply Diana, Princess of Wales.

-Who is Prince Henry shown as fourth in
+Who is Prince Henry shown as fifth in

 line to the Throne?
 What about Prince Harry?